xdefago/stats-ci/README.md

 ## Motivation

-The motivation behind creating this crate comes both from the recurring need of confidence intervals in personal projects and also out of frustration from having to look up the formulas each time.
+The motivation behind creating this crate came both from the recurring need of confidence intervals in personal projects and also out of frustration from having to look up the formulas each time.
 I reckoned that I might not be alone in this situation and that such a crate could prove useful to some.

 ## Disclaimer